SardonyxApp/sardonyx/CONTRIBUTING.md

 ```
 $ npm install
 ```
-Make a .env file. (`touch` command only available on Bash: on windows, just create file from a text editor)
+Make and edit a .env file. (`touch` and `vi` command only available on Bash: on windows, just use a text editor)
 ```
 $ touch .env
+$ vi .env
 ```
-Define `PORT`.
+Define `PORT` as appropriate.
 ```
 PORT=8080
 ```